 To implement the Alliance, a team representing each organization will meet quarterly.
 The implementation team will establish working procedures; identify roles and responsibilities under the Alliance; and track, analyze and share information on activities and results.

 The alliance has a one-year term.
-The agreement can be
+The agreement can be automatically renewed annually.

 FAILURE TO PROTECT WORKERS AGAINST SAFETY AND HEALTH HAZARDS LEADS TO NEARLY $42,000 IN FINES FOR MANUFACTURER